Dawson Knox Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 Discover player props odds, plays, and insights for Dawson Knox in his Week 17 contest with the Buffalo Bills against the Atlanta Falcons.

-Dawson Knox will have several player prop betting options available when he suits up on Sunday at 1:00 PM ET live on FOX.
-Knox and the Buffalo Bills (9-6) take on the Atlanta Falcons (7-8) in Week 17 at Highmark Stadium.
+Dawson Knox will have several player prop betting options available when he hits the field on Sunday at 1:00 PM ET live on FOX.
+Knox's Buffalo Bills (9-6) and the Atlanta Falcons (7-8) meet in Week 17 at Highmark Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .